Let’s get some things straight right at the top:

 The dough is the canvas upon which pizza is painted.
 It should not dominate the toppings, but it should not be innocuous.
 There are many different styles of pizza determined mainly by the dough, not the toppings.
 Once you have a dough, then the topping options are limitless.
 Click here for more on the different styles of pizza.

-Neapolitan couldn't be simpler: Flour, water, yeast, and salt.
-Here's how to make a very good no-knead Neapolitan dough.
+Neapolitan couldn’t be simpler: Flour, water, yeast, and salt.
+It is poofy on the edges, and floppy at the tip.
+Here’s how to make a very good no-knead Neapolitan dough.
+And here’s a flavorful 3-day Naples style dough from Philadelphia chef, Marc Vetri.

-Roman dough has a bit of olive oil in it and that gives it more crunch, more rigidity, and a bit more flavor.
+Roman dough has a bit of olive oil in it, perhaps even a pinch of sugar, and that gives it more crunch, more rigidity, and a bit more flavor.
 My wife has taught me how to make her simple no-knead Roman style dough.

 Stoned or not

-There are two commonly used surfaces for cooking pizza: The pizza stone, and a metal pan.
+There are two commonly used surfaces for cooking pizza: stone and metal.

 Modern pizza stones are made from a special heat tolerant refractory material that is poured into a mold and dried called cordierite.
 They should not crack if you handle them properly.
 Put the room temp stone on an unheated grill, close the lid and preheat the two together.
 This is no problem on a gas grill, and it is not much of a problem on a charcoal grill if you use a chimney to light the coals.
-The Pizzacraft 15" Square Cordierite Baking/Pizza Stone is a stone I have been using with great success.
-The innovative Baking Steel is a slab of specially formulated steel heats rapidly and holds heat very well.
+The Pizzacraft 15″ Square Cordierite Baking/Pizza Stone is a stone I have been using with great success.
+It works especially well in a kamado.
+The innovative Baking Steel is a slab of specially formulated steel that heats rapidly and delivers heat extremely well.
+For that reason, a steel is best for baking pizza in a home oven (a little better than the steel), while the stone excels on the grill.
+Why?
+The total amount of heat.
+Home ovens top out at about 500°F. But grills get hotter.
+You can get the temp in a kamado up to 750 or 800°F, similar to the temps in a wood-fired oven.

 To use a stone properly, you need a pizza peel, that large flat paddle they use in pizza joints.
 You dust the peel with flour and/or cornmeal to prevent the wet dough from sticking, assemble the topping, and then you slide it off onto the hot stone.
 I like cornmeal because the grains add flavor and texture, and they act like ball bearings that help the dough slide off the peel more easily.
 The cornmeal also helps keep the dough from sticking to the stone.
 As it ages, it gets dark and forms a patina.

 Thin metal pans.
-We occasionally cook our pizzas on a thin metal round pan about 14" diameter.
-You can even use rectangular sheet pans or cookie pans.
-They are very good at transmitting heat to the pie and you don't need a peel.
+We occasionally cook our pizzas on a thin metal round pan about 14″ diameter.
+You can even use rectangular sheet pans (for “square” or “grandma” pie) or cookie pans.
+They are very good at transmitting heat to the pie and you don’t need a peel.
 Once the dough is ready, put a thin layer of olive oil on the pan to prevent it from sticking and to aid browning.
 If you wish, dust the pan lightly with cornmeal.
-Roll out your dough, lay it in the pan, shape the edges so they don't hang over, and add the toppings.
+Roll out your dough, lay it in the pan, shape the edges so they don’t hang over, and add the toppings.
 You can even use frying pans, paella pans, and griddles.

 Cast iron.
 Cast iron slowly absorbs heat, and because it is thick, it retains it.
 A cast iron skillet or griddle works just fine for making pizza, especially Chicago style deep dish pizza.
 A light coating of oil is important.